ipfs/community/projects/[Project Submission] Socio Dapp.md

 ## Website
 <!--Link your website if available-->
-Currenlty we didnot deploy the DApp publicly yet.
+Currently we did not deploy the DApp publicly yet.
 It's too early to deploy in a public platform.
 <!--If you're applying for a Next Step grant, add the URL to your hackathon submission here also-->
 https://devpost.com/software/sociodapp
 ## Docs